 Raw milk from grass-fed cows contains not only plentiful CLA, but other good things, too, that your body thrives on, such as healthy bacteria, enzymes, and fat.

 And it's one of the few foods that contains the ideal ratio of omega-3 and omega-6 fats, along with calcium and vitamin K2.

 Pasteurized milk may cause a multitude of health issues, from digestive upset to possibly autism and blood sugar problems.* It's important to note that it's the pasteurization process and not the milk itself that causes the problem.

 If you are pregnant or if your immune system is compromised, I don't recommend that you consume raw milk products.

 What about other foods with CLA?
-As you can see on the chart to the right, there are a few foods that contain much smaller amounts of CLA.
+As you can see on the chart to the right, a few foods contain much smaller amounts of CLA.

 As a general rule, since CLA is found in fat, the more fat a food contains, the more CLA you're likely to find (in CLA-containing foods).

 To compute a total, determine the grams of fat a serving size contains.
 Then, multiply that number by the mg of CLA in the chart.